matttgregg/advent21/README.md

 allocating my large empty array.
 I may revisit it, but can't imagine it will provide orders of magnitude performance versus the current code.

+_Update_ : Did go back and re-implement as a vector with a hand written hash, and approx. 10x improvement.
+Down to around 2ms on my laptop.